Industrial revolutions don’t arrive with fanfares and red carpets. They start as small ripples, growing into unstoppable waves.

 With NFC tags coming down to just a few cents, and physical footprint nearing the invisible, the practical and financial roadblocks are evaporating.
 Furthermore, smart packaging’s capacity to draw in big data and consumer intelligence challenges more traditional research tools… and makes the case for brand marketing to move their investments to smart tech too.

 Smart packaging has clearly arrived.
-It’s why Hunter have invested in an exclusive relationship with NFC specialist Thin Film.
+It’s why Hunter Luxury has invested in an exclusive relationship with NFC specialist Thin Film.
 It’s why we’re building an innovations team, to give Hunter a foothold in the curve and help our clients access its potential.
 And as the technology proliferates, so will our service offer.
 It’s going to change our world like nothing else we’ve seen before.
 In fact, it’s going to change the packaged brand industry too.